In this article, I show you how I built a DIY rustic dining table with resin inlays.

 Resin Inlay Pour

-I used ProMarine table top epoxy resin for the resin inlays in this rustic dining table (I also refer to filling the inlays in this tutorial as ‘casting’).
+I used ProMarine table top epoxy resin for the resin inlays in this rustic dining table.

 You can use whatever type of epoxy resin you wish.
 However, you MUST follow the manufacturer’s instructions precisely.